Rawal77/ml-learning-journey/README.md

   - Explored arithmetic and logical operators
   - Practiced useful functions: round(), divmod(), isinstance()
   - Documented with comments for better understanding

+**Day 2:** Exploring File Handling and OOP in Python
+  - Learned how to read, write, and append data to text files.
+  - Discovered the convenience of the with statement for automatically closing files.
+  - Classes and Objects: Understood how to model real-world entities using Python classes.